Scholarships for First-Year Students

 UIC Greer Scholarship Program

-Scholarship notifications are in the form of letters from Admissions, Colleges and Departments.
+Scholarship notifications are in the form of letters from UIC Admissions, Colleges and Departments.

 The scholarship notification process begins in December and typically concludes in March.